 Create a shared folder

 Open Control Panel and click on Shared Folder.
-Click Create to create a shared folder.
+Click Create button to create a shared folder.
 Give the shared folder a name like TimeMachineBackup and a description like for Time Machine backups.

 Note that I prefer not to use spaces in folder names, but you are free to do so.
 Select the location if you have multiple volumes on your NAS.